vansh16-code/TimeCapsule/README.md

 Copy the unique link.

-Share or save it to revisit later!
+Share or save it to revisit later.

 📄 License
 This project is open source and available under the MIT License.

 🌟 Support
 If you like this project, consider giving it a ⭐ on GitHub and sharing it!

-yaml
-Copy
-Edit

----

-Let me know if you want to:
-- Add deployment instructions (e.g. Vercel or GitHub Pages)
-- Include screenshots or demo GIF
-- Mention future features like authentication or scheduling messages